Oxycontin Addiction Treatment In Alberta

-- OxyContin addiction programs in specific cities such as Calgary, Edmonton, Red Deer, Lethbridge and many other Alberta cities and regions
+- OxyContin addiction programs in specific cities such as Calgary, Edmonton, Red Deer, Lethbridge, and many other Alberta cities and regions

 Oxycodone should not be confused with oxytocin.

 The introduction of OxyContin in 1995 resulted in increasing patterns of abuse.
 Unlike Percocet, whose potential for abuse is limited by the presence of acetaminophen, OxyContin contains only oxycodone and inert filler.
 Abusers either wash off the coating or crush the tablets to defeat the time-release mechanism, then either ingest the resulting powder orally, intranasally, via intravenous/intramuscular/subcutis injection, or rectally to achieve rapid absorption into the bloodstream.
-The vast majority of OxyContin-related deaths are attributed to ingesting substantial quantities of OxyContin or ingesting OxyContin along with anotherof the such as alcohol or benzodiazepines.
+The vast majority of OxyContin-related deaths are attributed to ingesting substantial quantities of OxyContin or ingesting OxyContin along with another depressant of the central nervous system such as alcohol or benzodiazepines.
 While high doses of oxycodone can be fatal to an opiate-naïve individual in and of itself, this is (comparatively) rarely the case.
 It was once felt that "combination" opioids (those that contain one or more additional, non-narcotic ingredients) would be less subject to abuse, since, for example, the amount of acetaminophen presents in large overdoses of Percocet would cause stomach upset and liver damage.
 However, it has been demonstrated that abusers seeking the euphoric "high" are not deterred by these potential side effects or toxicities.
-Abusers soon discovered that extremely simple methods to separate the ingredients exist, particularly due to the widely disparate solubility of the and analgesics in water ("cold-water extraction").
+Abusers soon discovered those extremely simple methods to separate the ingredients exist, particularly due to the widely disparate solubility of the alkaloid and analgesics in water ("cold-water extraction").

 It is efficient orally and is marketed in combination with aspirin (Percodan, Endodan, Roxiprin) or paracetamol/acetaminophen (Percocet, Endocet, Roxicet, Tylox) for the relief of pain.
 More lately, ibuprofen has been added to oxycodone (Combunox).
-It is also sold in a sustained-release form by Purdue Pharma under the trade term OxyContin as well asequivalents, and instant-release forms Endone, OxyIR, OxyNorm, Percolone, OxyFAST, and Roxicodone.
+It is also sold in a sustained-release form by Purdue Pharma under the trade term OxyContin as well as generic equivalents, and instant-release forms Endone, OxyIR, OxyNorm, Percolone, OxyFAST, and Roxicodone.
 Roxicodone is available in 5, 15, and 30 mg tablets.
 OxyContin is presently available in 5, 10, 15, 20, 30, 40, 60, and 80, mg tablets, and, because of its sustained-release mechanism, is effective for eight to twelve hours.
-The 160 mg tablets are no longer marketed, but may stay in a pharmacy's stock until it is sold out.
+The 160 mg tablets are no longer marketed but may stay in a pharmacy's stock until it is sold out.
 Outside the U.S. OxyContin is also available in a five mg tablet.
 On October 18, 2006, the FDA gave authorization for three new dosages strengths, 15mg, 30mg, and 45mg.
 OxyNorm is available in 5, 10, and 20 mg capsules and tablets; furthermore, as a 1 mg/1 ml liquid in 250 mg bottles and as a 10 mg/1 ml concentrated liquids in 100 mg bottles.